 Our teacher-student ratio is 1:6 and our award-winning educators each have an average of 28 years of classroom experience.
 We help kids of all learning styles and cultural-economic backgrounds explore nature, discover science, and learn how to become environmental stewards.

-37% of students in the Salem-Keizer School District identify as Hispanic/Latinx.
-And statistically, Latinx families are the second lowest participants in outdoor activities in the United States.
+37% of students in the Salem-Keizer School District identify as Hispanic/Latino.
+And statistically, Latino families are the second lowest participants in outdoor activities in the United States.
 It's now common for children—especially minority status and economically disadvantaged students—to have little or no contact with nature.
-We want to reduce barriers for Latinx students through welcoming and culturally relevant programs.
+We want to reduce barriers for Latino students through welcoming and culturally relevant programs.

 What will Naturaleza Ahora! achieve?

 Naturaleza Ahora! will strengthen our ability to:

 • Introduce more Latino kids and their families to outdoor experiences.
 Latino youth spend less time on outdoor activities than other populations and they have the highest media exposure: an average 13 hours of screen time per day.
 We want to double the number of Latino program participants in the next year.

 • Help English Language Learner students understand natural science concepts and succeed in school.